 In deciding what specific fee or fees, if any, to charge for a product or service under (b), the court must determine that the fee charged is reasonable considering relevant factors such as the benefits to the court and the public from providing the product or service and the effects of charging the fee on public access to the court.

 (e) Reporting requirement

-Each court that charges a fee under this rule must provide the Administrative Office of the Courts with a description of the fee, how the amount of the fee was determined, and how the fee is applied.
+Each court that charges a fee under this rule must provide Judicial Council staff with a description of the fee, how the amount of the fee was determined, and how the fee is applied.